 5-Steps to Managing Business Listings for Financial Institutions

 How accessible is your financial institution to your customers?
+Mobile searches related to financial planning and management have grown 70% in the last two years.
 In the past two years, Google has seen a 900% increase in “near me tonight/today” searches.
 This rise in “near me” searches shows just how important it is for financial institutions to have accurate and high ranking business listings.

 5 Steps: How Financial Institutions Optimize Local Branch Listings

 In order to manage your listings effectively, you have to know how you’re currently performing.
 Chatmeter offers free brand audits to help brands get a better understanding of how their business locations are performing online.
 In this audit, you can see how your locations are ranking, which locations are missing information or not listed at all, identify duplicate listings, and even see how you’re performing compared to your competitors.
 A thorough brand audit will help benchmark your brand’s online visibility so you can make improvements.

 Did you know that financial institutions can have more than one listing at a single location?
 Unlike other brick-and-mortar storefronts, financial institutions can have multiple listings at the same location.
 Duplicate listings are when more than one business listing exists for the same location.
 Duplicate listings are dangerous for financial organizations because they can lead to a loss in online traffic, revenue, and confusion among customers.
 A single branch can have a listing of their own, an ATM listing, and even listings for professional services provided within the branch such as a financial planner.
 By failing to claim all your listings, even if they belong to the same address, you can be losing out on thousands of potential customers.